 - Licensed Specialist in School Psychology (LSSP)

-As long as you are an employee, your status (i.e., full-time or part-time) is not relevant for certification.
+Working full-time or part-time is not relevant for certification.

-No, to be certified you must be employed by a LIDDA or an SSLC.
+If you are authorized to practice independently (sometimes referred to as LPA-IP), you may contract with a LIDDA or SSLC to be a Level II Certified Authorized Provider.
+If you are not authorized to practice independently, you must be employed by a LIDDA or SSLC.
 It is the responsibility of the LIDDA or SSLC to request certification on your behalf.

-I was certified by the former Texas Department of Mental Health and Mental Retardation (TDMHMR) but left the state to work in the private sector.
+5. I was certified by the former Texas Department of Aging and Disability Services (DADS) but left to work in the private sector.
 If I am hired by a LIDDA to conduct DIDs, can I use my previous certification?

 No, your original certification became ineffective when you resigned your previous position.
 If you are hired by a LIDDA to conduct DIDs, the LIDDA must submit a new request for certification on your behalf.

-I've been conducting DIDs for the same LIDDA since 1999.
-Is there anything I need to do after adoption of the new Chapter 5, Provider Clinical Responsibilities – Intellectual Disability Services Subchapter D, Diagnostic Assessment?
+6. I've been conducting DIDs for the same LIDDA for several years.
+Is there anything I need to do after adoption of the new rules in 26 TAC Chapter 304, Diagnostic Assessment?

-Certification applies to persons who are not licensed to practice independently.
-As such, in accordance with Section 501.004(a) of the Occupations Code, a certified authorized provider may not represent him or herself as a "psychologist."
-DADS recommends signing reports and endorsements using the term "Certified Authorized Provider" followed by the number found on the certificate issued by DADS.
-Although some certificates were issued with a number preceded by "P" (e.g., P2001) use of the P is no longer appropriate.
+Certified Authorized Providers may not represent themselves as a “Psychologist.”
+HHSC recommends signing reports and endorsements using the term "Certified Authorized Provider" followed by the number found on the certificate issued by HHSC.
 Examples of appropriate ways to sign:

 - John Smith, Certified Authorized Provider #2001